altfinder/tubeshift-extension/README.md

   for the extension options UI.

 * popup.js contains the UI and initialization logic for the extension popup.

-* tubeshift.js contains the majority of the TubeShift logic.

 ### Entry Points